 - The resident investor should have a minimum net worth of Rs.
 2 crores and the average income in the last 3 financial years should not be less than Rs.
 50 lakh.

-- The start-up should be approved from at least 8 members from the inter-ministerial board for angel tax exemption.
+- The start-up should be approved by at least 8 members of the inter-ministerial board for angel tax exemption.

-- A dedicated cell under a Member of CBDT will be set up for addressing the problems faced by startups and its investors.
-A startup who has any issue relating to the provision of Income-tax for the quick resolution.
+⇒ A dedicated cell under a Member of CBDT will be set up for addressing the problems faced by startups and their investors.
+A startup who has any issue relating to the provision of Income-tax for a quick resolution.

 What are the tax exemptions given to the eligible start-ups?